metricly/hugo-www-site/content/blog/posts/2017/12-20_devops-culture-metricly-salesbot.md

 ##### About The *DevOps Culture* Series

 *DevOps Culture at Metricly* will be an ongoing series that gives you a closer look at the way we think and work at Metricly.
 Being a truly DevOps oriented company, we put a culture of transparency and collaboration at the forefront of what we do.
-It results in greater trust from our customers, happier employees, and ultimately a [better monitoring tool](/product) for all to enjoy.
+It results in greater trust from our customers, happier employees, and ultimately a [better monitoring tool](/aws-cost-tool) for all to enjoy.

 ##### What is DevOps Culture?

 DevOps is a term rapidly growing in use by technology & SaaS companies to describe the way in which they work.
 In essence DevOps culture is used to describe the breaking of barriers between Development and Operations who traditionally have been two separate silos that did not communicate nearly enough.
 DevOps also combines tools, development practices, and cultural ideas that can increase the velocity of which companies deliver their product.
 This speed helps to better serve customers and compete more effectively in the market.

 ![DevOps Culture](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2017/12/Metricly_graphics-development-operations-1024x727.png)

-What is DevOps?

 ##### What We'll Cover